Homer Ransford Watson | 1855 - 1936

 Dubbed “the Canadian Constable” by Oscar Wilde

-Born in Doon, Ontario, (now Kitchener) Homer was the second of five children: Jude, Homer, Irving, Phoebe and Will.
-His father, Ransford Watson, owned the nearby woolen mill where they dyed and pulled wool.
-His mother, Susannah, cared for the home and the family.
+Born in Doon (now Kitchener), Homer Watson was the second of five children: Jude, Homer, Irving, Phoebe and Will.
+His father, Ransford Watson, owned and operated the nearby woolen mill and his mother, Susannah, cared for the home and the family.

-After a lifetime of creating and selling his art, Watson had built a small fortune for himself; however, the stock market crash of 1929 wiped out most of his wealth.
+After a lifetime of creating and selling his art, Watson had built a small fortune for himself.
+Unfortunately, most of this wealth was lost in the stock market crash of 1929.
 He was forced to sell some of his favourite pieces from his private collection and was never able to reacquire his fortune.

 Homer Watson died May 30, 1936 at the age of 81 and is buried at the Doon Presbyterian Cemetery on Mill Park Drive.